AreroLR/SlotsPlus/README.md

-# UnlimitedSlots
+# UnlimitedSlots (IN DEVELOPMENT)
 A pocketmine plugin which provides unlimited player slots for your server.